 This area is 3.1 miles outside of the current city limits.
 This distance could possibly result in delayed response times and a diminished capacity to provide police services to the new and current residents who/will reside in, or around, the Ramsey Street corridor.
 The future addition of 700 residential units will require routine patrols and overall increased call-for-service, response and investigations.
-All of this will result in additional fuel cost, vehicle costs, and manpower to meet this demand.
+All of this will result in additional fuel costs, vehicle costs, and manpower to meet this demand.

 The Police Department requests FY 20 capital funding to initially hire two (2) additional police officers with a projected start date of January 2020 to meet the needs of the initial phases of development.
-The costs listed in the Annexation Evaluation Form is an estimate to hire, pay and equip the additional officers.
-The full development will be phased and may occur over a 20-year time period.
 Additional staffing will need to occur over the 20-year development projection and will be covered by the site derived revenue.